pdureau/ui_icons/README.md

 To add an **Icon Pack**, you need to declare in your **module** or **theme** a specific file with suffix ***.ui_icons.yml**:

-- my_module_name.ui_icons.yml
+- MY_MODULE_NAME.ui_icons.yml
-- my_theme_name.ui_icons.yml
+- MY_THEME_NAME.ui_icons.yml

 This module include a lot of examples, it's recommended to use them as a starting point.

 ### IMPLEMENTATION

-Different submodules provide implementations for Field UI, Field Link, Menu, CKEditor, UI Patterns, Twig, Render API, Form API.
+Different submodules provide implementations for Field, Field Link, Menu, CKEditor, Twig, Render API, Form API and UI Patterns.

-#### Field UI
+#### FIELD UI

 Enable `UI Icons Fields` module to add a new field of type **Icon** available with specific options and formatter.